John McAfee, software pioneer turned fugitive, dead at 75

 While McAfee’s tech legacy may have been overshadowed in recent years by his tumultuous life, Morgan said he sees his most lasting impact as a software and security pioneer.

-“I think that’s how ultimately he really most like to be remembered.
-I think a lot of people will remember him as a very troubled soul.
+“I think a lot of people will remember him as a very troubled soul.
 Some people will remember him as a criminal.
 It depends on your age and your exposure to him,” Morgan said.

 McAfee founded his eponymous company in 1987.
 At the time, Morgan said, he was operating a BBS, a bulletin board system that served as a precursor to the World Wide Web and working with his brother-in-law.
 When the first major computer virus, called “Brain,” hit in 1986, “John instantly dialed up a programmer he knew and said, there’s a big opportunity.
 We need to do something.
 You know, we want to write some code to combat this virus,” Morgan said.
 He called the program VirusScan and the company McAfee Associates.